Vector35/community-plugins/.github/ISSUE_TEMPLATE/new-plugin-request.md

 Please add my plugin to the repository.

-Yes, I've read the instructions, especially the part about creating an [actual release](https://binary.ninja/2019/07/04/plugin-manager-2.0.html#5-create-a-release) and not just the creating the tag.
+Yes, I've read the instructions, especially the part about creating an [actual release](https://binary.ninja/2019/07/04/plugin-manager-2.0.html#5-create-a-release) and creating the tag.

+I either used the UI, or the `hub` command to create a _real_ release.

 Author: Me
 Repo name: